 Miscarriage: not quite how I wanted to announce it . . .

 When I started up Mummy Matters I intended on using it as a place to write my thoughts and views on different things but also as somewhere that I would eventually announce my fantastic news that I’m pregnant again (because we’ve been trying for a little while now).
 And now whilst announcing what should be great news we have a cloud over our head, we wanted to wait to tell people our “good” news when we had been for the 12-week scan and everything was ok.
+Little did we know our happy news would end in miscarriage.

-However, last week we were away on holiday and I had a couple of days with some slight spotting.
+Last week we were away on holiday and I had a couple of days with some slight spotting.
 To be on the safe side when I came home I contacted my Doctor who booked me in for an early scan which we went to on Monday.
 I tried to keep optimistic about it but we had to go to the same ward at my local hospital where we spent most of January and February this year when I had a very long drawn out miscarriage (ending with a stint in A&E).

 Not measuring up